 'Regular Logical Mode': Exchanging information, mental stimulation, discussing a topic, learning about someone or something

-’Light Fun Mode': Having fun, having a good time, feeling good, having enjoyable experiences
+'Light Fun Mode': Having fun, having a great time, feeling good, having enjoyable experiences

 'Regular Logical Mode': Fairly unemotional and detached, logical, engaged, focused, wanting to talk about a certain topic

-’Light Fun Mode': Happy, expansive, amused, giddy, looking for fun and amusement, joking around, sociable, flighty, scattered, distractible, open to new things
+'Light Fun Mode': Happy, expansive, amused, giddy, looking for something fun to do, joking around, sociable, flighty, scattered, distractible, open to new things

-’Light Fun Mode': parties, lively group meals, live entertainment events, bars and clubs, among people who joke around a lot, in the later hours, when alcohol is involved, when people are specifically setting out to have a good time
+'Light Fun Mode': Parties, lively group meals, live entertainment events, bars and clubs, among friends who joke around a lot, in the later hours, when alcohol is involved, when people are specifically setting out to have a good time

 Situations where it may be inappropriate